Moon Dude was the first mobile game I co-created with Nick Jensen. It was a surprising success on the App Store, with over 2,500 downloads worldwide!

 These are some unlockable cosmetic items.
 The left one is just a generic space suit, but the others are all inspired by science fiction movies and shows.
 Can you identify them all?

 Here are some enemies that got cut.
 It was tough to make them feel alien while maintaining a consistent style.

 I thought it would be fun to make a comic book-style loading screen, but we decided it didn't quite fit.

 The rocket went through a few iterations.
-I'm very proud of the result.

 I created a series of different patterns and colors that would appear at different altitudes as the player went up.
 We ended up taking a simpler approach to the same idea.

 Early on, we had an idea for a power-up called the velcro jacket, which would let you stick to walls without sliding down.
 Unfortunately, it didn't really make sense any more once we decided on the space theme.